Celtic Week Classes - July 8-14, 2018

 UILLEANN PIPES (Kieran O’Hare)

 This class will introduce tunes new to students, and illustrate particular techniques on the uilleann pipes.
 As students will vary greatly in terms of experience and ability level, it is possible that this class will include some individual or small group attention and tutelage.
 More experienced students will focus on matters of technique, ornamentation, articulation, and style.
 Various points of pipe maintenance may also be explored, although this will not include the making of reeds.
 The class will emphasize the development of classic piping technique, through detailed demonstration and discussion, and through scrutiny of the recordings and approaches of master pipers.
 The goal is to enable each student to get rewarding and musical returns from the time they spend learning their instrument in class and beyond, to optimize each student’s ability to make music on their own and with others.
 A recording device is recommended.

 BUTTON ACCORDION (Damien Connolly)

 PLAYING IN SESSIONS (Damien Connolly)

-Have you ever wondered why your session is so sparse, or the playing is too fast or too slow?
-Or how to manage your session with beginners, intermediate and advanced players?
+Have you ever wondered whether you are adding or detracting from a session?
+Have you even wondered about session etiquette?
+Or how to manage in a session with beginners, intermediate and advanced players?
 What do you do when you have twenty-five people or more?
 This class for all instruments will help you with all these questions and more, including: what session tunes to play; which tunes you need to learn; understanding how your session is effected by social, economic and demographic locations.
 Whether you have two or twenty people, you can have a wonderful session if you approach it in the right way.
 Remember that Irish music is inclusive not exclusive.
 Now go build your session!
 (No class limit)